Nexmo/station/_documentation/client-sdk/setup/set-up-push-notifications/ios.md

 }];
 ```

-* `'isSandbox'` is YES/true for an app using the Apple sandbox push servers and NO/false for an app using the Apple production push servers.
+* `'isSandbox'` is `YES`/`true` for an app using the Apple sandbox push servers and NO/false for an app using the Apple production push servers.

 * `'deviceToken'` is the token received in `application:didRegisterForRemoteNotificationsWithDeviceToken:`.

 ### Integrate Regular Push

-If your app is not a VOIP app, you should use regular push notifications.
+If your app is not a VoIP app, you should use regular push notifications.
 Nexmo push is sent silently to allow you control over what is presented to your user.

 To receive silent push notifications in your app use the following steps.

-##### 1. Enable push notifications for your app.
+#### 1. Enable push notifications for your app

-In XCode under your target, open *Capabilities*:
+In Xcode under your target, open *Capabilities*:

-    * enable Push Notifications
+    * Enable Push Notifications.
-    * enable background modes with remote notifications selected
+    * Enable background modes with remote notifications selected.

-##### 2. Register for device token.
+#### 2. Register for device token

 In your app delegate implement the following delegate method to receive a device token: